 title: 'Installing JDeveloper'

-Apache Cassandra's data model is a wide column model in which columns are grouped into a column family.
+- Apache Cassandra's data model is a wide column model in which columns are grouped into a column family.
 Cassandra is not totally schema-free in that metadata for columns in a column family could be pre-specified.
 Two types of column families are feasible: static column family and dynamic column family.
-In a static column family, the column metadata, column names and types, are specified when a column family is created.
+In a static column family, the column metadata, column names, and types are specified when a column family is created.
 In a dynamic column family, the column metadata is not pre-specified and an application may define any columns.
 In a static or dynamic column family, each row could have different columns.
-The only schema requirement is that each row have a row key, which is the equivalent of a primary key in a RDBMS table, and its type.
+The only schema requirement is that each row has a row key, which is the equivalent of a primary key in an RDBMS table, and its type.
 In fact, a Cassandra table could consist only of row keys and no columns in any row.
-An Apache Cassandra column family may also be called a table; both CREATE TABLE and CREATE COLUMNFAMILY commands are available.
-The following is a comparison of a RDBMS table and an Apache Cassandra table (or column family).
+An Apache Cassandra column family may also be called a table; both CREATE TABLE and CREATE COLUMN FAMILY commands are available.
+The following is a comparison of an RDBMS table and an Apache Cassandra table (or column family).

 Continuous Availability – Building off of the performance consideration, when you rely on big data to feed your essential, revenue-generating 24/7 business applications, even high availability is not high enough.
 Your data can never go down, therefore there should be no single point of failure in your NoSQL environment, thus ensuring applications are always available.